 Board Certified Cardiologist & Varicose Vein Specialist located in Secaucus, Elizabeth, Paramus, and Lakewood, NJ

 Heart palpitations can make you feel concerned about your heart, but in most cases, those unusual flutterings in your chest aren’t due to a serious health issue.
-However, if your heart palpitations are frequent or you have an underlying heart condition, Kunal Patel, MD, at NJ Cardiovascular Institute in Newark and Secaucus, New Jersey, can determine what may be behind the changes in your heartbeat.
+However, if your heart palpitations are frequent or you have an underlying heart condition, Kunal Patel, MD, at NJ Cardiovascular Institute in Elizabeth and Secaucus, New Jersey, can determine what may be behind the changes in your heartbeat.
 For an evaluation from a board-certified cardiologist, call the office nearest you or request an appointment online.

 Heart palpitations occur when your heart feels like it’s beating abnormally.
 You may feel as though your heart is skipping a beat, beating too fast, fluttering, or flip-flopping in your chest.
 You may feel these abnormalities in your chest or your throat, and they can occur when you’re active or at rest.

 Many people find heart palpitations worrisome, but in most cases, they’re not a serious health issue.

 What causes palpitations?

 Your heart palpitations may develop from many causes.
 Some of the most common include: